vercel/ms/README.md

 ms(ms('10 hours'), { long: true })    // "10 hours"
 ```

-- Node/Browser compatible.
-Published as [`ms`](https://www.npmjs.org/package/ms) in [npm](http://nodejs.org/download).
+## Features

+- Works both in node and in the browser.
 - If a number is supplied to `ms`, a string with a unit is returned.
-- If a string that contains the number is supplied, it returns it as
-a number (e.g: it returns `100` for `'100'`).
+- If a string that contains the number is supplied, it returns it as a number (e.g.: it returns `100` for `'100'`).
-- If you pass a string with a number and a valid unit, the number of
-equivalent ms is returned.
+- If you pass a string with a number and a valid unit, the number of equivalent ms is returned.

 ## Contribute